 Even without the help of a program, entry level positions in fast food, sales, health and construction, or general office help for the summer can be located in websites like monster.com if you localize your search successfully.
 Certain classes of jobs will be out of reach for teens, since employers are more likely to hire adults due to age and certification requirements.
 High on this list are Class A drivers, finance and accounting, cooks and food handlers, delivery drivers, call centers, warehouse worker and shipping.

-Competing in job market interviews with numerous teens and adults is a challenge.
-Areas that bring the best hiring results include any past employment or service demonstrating work ethic, attendance and grooming.
+Competing in job market interviews against other teens and adults is a challenge.
+Areas that bring the best hiring results include any past employment or experience demonstrating work ethic, attendance and grooming.
 Learn to dress in a way that shows respect for the employer and clients, even by minimizing the appearance of tattoos.
 Full sleeve tatoos may have to be covered.
 Facial tatoos were found unacceptable by employers in most jobs involving contact with the public.

 The next deciding factor for hiring rests on resumes and cover letters.
 Keep in mind the experience you desire and your own career goals to learn may be more important than the lack of employment.
-Then incorporate those key words into your objective statement in your resume and repeat those points specifically in your cover letter fashioned for each employer.
+Then incorporate those key words into your objective statement in your resume and repeat those points specifically in your cover letter written for each employer.
 So start early, giving yourself plenty of time to revise and rework it until it looks perfect.
 Of course, it is important to provide the contact names and addresses of past experiences whether paid or volunteer.
-Watch for those golden words no experience is required.

 Understand the value of talking to any potential employers about part-time or unpaid opportunities they might have.
 You might even be able to connect to employers in career fairs found online.
-With a good match that summer job or internship could turn into future employment.
 By choice, I worked two consecutive summers at Universal Studios Hollywood and learned pyrotechnics and two other summers at a resort near Yosemite working security patrols.
 During the rest of the year I was able to get by as a paid extra on a few television shows and one movie.
 Those were fun times to play, socialize and observe, knowing the income would come later.
-You are searching for a learning opportunity more than an income opportunity to increase your potential and entrepreneurial skills in your future.
+Remember, you are searching for a learning opportunity more than an income opportunity to increase your potential and entrepreneurial skills in your future.

 UNFORGETTABLE EXPERIENCES IN COMMUNITY SERVICE